Navigation

 Having regular cervical screening will identify any abnormalities – these may not be cancerous, and mild abnormalities don’t always need to be treated.
 Depending on the result, you may need to have treatment to remove or destroy the abnormal cells.
 In any case, your GP should contact you with next steps, and will be able to answer any concerns you have.

 Some people may find a smear test uncomfortable, but it shouldn’t hurt.
-If it does hurt or if you’re feeling especially nervous, let your nurse know so they can try and make you more comfortable.
+If it does hurt or if you’re feeling especially nervous, let your clinician know so they can try and make you more comfortable.
 Try to relax, as this should reduce any discomfort you feel.

 Only a small percentage of breast lumps turn out to be cancer.
 If you notice a lump in your breast, it’s very important to get this checked by your doctor; a lump or change to the feel or appearance of your breasts should never be ignored.